No hourly bills. No surprise invoices. Here's exactly what UK accountants charge, what you should expect to pay, and what's included at each level.

 Accountant cost

 Most accountancy websites tiptoe around the question of cost.
 They'll tell you their 'approach is bespoke' and 'every client is different'.
-Fine — but as a business owner, you want a ballpark.
+Both true — but as a business owner you want to know what drives the price before you commit.
 So here it is.

 Sound familiar?